a-nau/AutoHotKey-GUI-and-Commands/README.md

     - `tger`: Translate from English to German
 - Pasting
     - strings with `name`, `phone` (can configure anything)
-    - `CAPSLOCK`+`c`: current active browser tab link in Markdown format to the clipboard
 - Opening of folders and files
     - `down`: opens Downloads folder
     - `f`+`SPACE`: opens dialog for shortcuts to folders (configuration in [`folders.csv`](/Miscellaneous/folders.csv))